Photos by Paul Baker, Stadium Journey

 Atmosphere 4

-Conte Forum’s steeply pitched seating bowl places fans right on top of the action, no matter where they are sitting.
-There are excellent sightlines throughout the facility.
+Conte Forum’s steeply pitched seating bowl places fans are right on top of the action, no matter where they are sitting.
+There are excellent sight lines throughout the facility.
 When the building is full, it can get pretty loud here.

 Neighborhood 4

-There is a good turnout by the student body, who fill the student sections in front of the Varsity Club night after night.
+As mentioned before, the catalyst behind the increase in attendance has been the student body, who fill the student sections at both ends of the rink night after night.
 The pep band and organ also call these sections home.
-The rest of the fans consist of a combination of alumni, local hockey fans, and families out to enjoy an affordable evening of sports entertainment.
+The rest of the fans consist of a combination of alumni, local hockey fans and families out to enjoy an affordable evening of sports entertainment.
+In Greater Boston, there are no shortage of knowledgeable, enthusiastic fans to draw from.

-With Boston College’s membership in Hockey East, there is no shortage of games against local rivals, and it’s not unusual to see a good amount of visiting fans at Conte Forum.
+With Boston College’s membership in Hockey East, there is no shortage of games against local rivals, and it’s not unusual to see a good number of visiting fans at Conte Forum.
+You might even see an entire visiting student section show up, which only adds to the energy in the building.

 Return on Investment 4

-Boston College utilizes variable pricing for its games.
-For most games, ticket prices begin at $10 and max out at $25.
+Boston College utilizes variable pricing for their games.
+For most games, ticket prices begin at $15 and max out at $30.
 For premium games, prices start at $25 and climb to $50.
-Parking is free in both the Alumni Stadium and Commonwealth garages for Eagles hockey games.
+Parking is free in the Commonwealth Garage for Eagles hockey games.

 Concessions are priced similarly to other venues in the area.
-To save a few dollars, visiting fans can purchase combo meals combining pizzas or hot dogs with sodas.
-All concessions are priced at half-price before the start of the game.
+To save a few dollars, visiting fans can purchase combo meals.

 Final Thoughts